 MelasmaChloasma; Mask of pregnancy; Pregnancy mask

-Melasma ispatches of dark skin that appear onareas of the face exposed to the sun.
+Melasma are patches of dark skin that appear on areas of the face that are exposed to the sun.

-Melasma is a very common skin disorder.
-It is most common in young women with brownish skin tone, but it can affect anyone.
+Melasma is a common skin disorder.
+It most often appears in young women with brownish skin tone, but it can affect anyone.